 Kidney disease caused by high blood pressure affects every group and race.
 However, certain groups are at higher risk, including:

 For patients who have high blood pressure and kidney disease, the most important treatment is to control your blood pressure through lifestyle changes.
-ACE inhibitor and angiotensin II receptor blocker (ARB) drugs lower blood pressure and can protect the kidneys from further damage.
+ACE inhibitor and angiotensin II receptor blocker (ARB) drugs lower blood pressure and can protect the kidneys from further damage, but treatments needs to be individualized.